googlefonts/colr-gradients-spec/colr-gradients-spec.md

 #### Extend Repeat

-For numbers outside outside the interval, the color line continues to map as if the defined interval was repeated.
+For numbers outside the interval, the color line continues to map as if the defined interval was repeated.

 #### Extend Reflect